bentoml/BentoDiffusion/README.md

 ## Prerequisites

-If you want to test the Service locally, we recommend you use a Nvidia GPU with at least 12GB VRAM.
+If you want to test the Service locally, we recommend you use an Nvidia GPU with at least 12GB VRAM.

 ## Install dependencies